sanjeev-khannan/Sentiment-Analysis-Using-LSTM/README.md

 ## Model Configs 🛠️
 Model configuration parameters are located in `src/config/model_configs.py`. <br>
-You can configure the model parameters with default values:
+You can configure the model parameters, the default values are as follows,

 VOCAB_SIZE = 20000